Thaval/SudokuSen/Docs/Presentation/Presentation.md

 ## ⚙️ Einstellungen

-Passe MySudoku an deinen Spielstil an.
+Passe SudokuSen an deinen Spielstil an.

 ![Settings](image-4.png)